 When you are at the golf course or hanging out with your golf buddies you may hear them talk about a Heavenwood.

-The Heavenwood is a 7-wood but it was specifically created and labeled by Callaway Golf in 2004.
 This article will explain the Callaway Heavenwood specs and why it became so popular among the golf community.

 What Is A HeavenWood In Golf?